nusofthq/avchat-documentation/_includes/installation-instructions.md

 AVChat installations are generally made in the same day if all the data above is correct and complete.

-<h2 id="what-we-need-for-installation-media-server">What we need if you want us to perform the media server (Red5/AMS/Wowza) installation</h2>
+<h2 id="what-we-need-for-installation-media-server">What we need to install a media server</h2>

-We offer [Media Sever installation service](http://avchat.net/services#installms) for $99/one time fee.
+We offer [Media Sever Installation Service](http://avchat.net/services#installms) for a $99 one time fee.

-Here's what we need to install the Media Server for you:
+Here's what we need to install the media server for you:

 1. root ssh access to the vps/dedicated server where you want the media server (Red5/FMIS/Wowza) to be installed if have a Linux Server, or Remote Desktop if you have a Windows server.
 2. If you want FMIS or Wowza installed, we will also need the licence key you received after purchasing them.